truongd8593/mfix/USER_GUIDE.md

 set the extents to encompass the geometry.

-The geometry section provides tools for adding, applying filters, using automated wizards to create and copy geometry, remove, copy, and perform boolean operations on the geometry.
+The geometry section provides tools for adding, applying filters, using automated wizards to create and copy geometry, remove, copy, and perform Boolean operations on the geometry.
 All the geometry operations and visualizations are performed using the [Visualization Toolkit (VTK)](http://www.vtk.org/)'s methods and functions.